cohenoa-lab/cohenoa-lab.github.io/_pages/teaching.md

 I have taught undergraduate and graduate courses in the fields of computer science & bioinformatics since 2010.

+## MEET (Middle East Education through Technology)
+   - Guiding groups of Israeli and Palestinian youth in implementation various of programming projects (using Java, HTML, JS, JSP, AJAX ,JDBC and SQL).

 ## Hebrew University of Jerusalem
    # The Alexander Silberman Institute of Life Science
     - Teaching assistant, "Molecular Evolution" course: a course that I designed for undergraduate and graduate students (2009 – 2014)